gap-system/gap/hpcgap/extern/gc/README.md

-defined, then all these macros will instead be defined to their nondebugging equivalents.  (`GC_REGISTER_FINALIZER` is necessary, since pointers to objects with debugging information are really pointers to a displacement of 16 bytes form the object beginning, and some translation is necessary when finalization routines are invoked.
-For details, about what's stored in the header, see the definition of the type oh in debug_malloc.c)
+defined, then all these macros will instead be defined to their nondebugging equivalents.  (`GC_REGISTER_FINALIZER` is necessary, since pointers to objects with debugging information are really pointers to a displacement of 16 bytes from the object beginning, and some translation is necessary when finalization routines are invoked.
+For details, about what's stored in the header, see the definition of the type oh in dbg_mlc.c file.)

 ## Incremental/Generational Collection